rymanalu/lucy-docs/roles.md

 <img src="/storage/docs/01-roles.jpeg" class="img-responsive img-rounded">

-> **Note:** Lucy's roles cannot be deleted from UI.
+> **Note:** Lucy's default roles cannot be deleted from UI.
 Custom created roles can be deleted without any problem.

 <a name="manage-roles"></a>
 ## Manage Roles